-The Zululand dependency ratio is and has historically been high from 2001 to 2016 as it is 79,7% and 82,3% respectively, as shown in the figure below.
-The high dependency ratio of more than 70% means that there is a high dependency burden in Zululand district, which is consistently the case for the five local municipalities.
+The Zululand dependency ratio is and has historically been high from 2011 to 2016 as it is 79,7% and 82,3% respectively, as shown in the figure below.
+However there has been a considerable decrease in dependency as it now sits at 66,2, can be based on that 47% of the population is between ages 20-59 thus potentially economically active.
+The high dependency ratio of more than 66,2% means that there is a high dependency burden in Zululand district, which is consistently the case for the five local municipalities.
 This means that one person in the working age group looks after two individuals in the non-working age population.